D-ICE/poem/README.md

 polar_MPPP = pypoem.make_polar("MPPP", pypoem.MPPP, dimension_grid)

 # Creating a PolarTable from the MPPP Polar
-BrakePower = polar_MPPP.create_polar_table_double("BrakePower", "kW", "Brake Power", pypoem.POEM_DOUBLE)
+BrakePower = polar_MPPP.create_polar_table_double("BrakePower", "kW", "Brake Power",
+                                                  pypoem.POEM_DOUBLE)

 # Generating a dummy NDArray with ones and the same shape as the DimensionGrid
-# Note that NDArrays must be arranged in a row major order with respect the DimensionSet of the DimensionGrid
+# Note that NDArrays must be arranged in a row major order with respect the DimensionSet
-# If you think in terms of nested for loop with Dimensions, the last Dimension (here TWA) is moving fastest (most inner
+# of the DimensionGrid.
+If you think in terms of nested for loop with Dimensions,
-# loop).
+# the last Dimension (here TWA) is moving fastest (most inner loop).
 brake_power_data = np.ones(dimension_grid.shape())

 # Setting the BrakePower PolarTable with the array